 Most routers will have an on/off switch but unplugging it, waiting 2-3 seconds, and plugging it back in works just as well.

 A wireless connection is only as good as its weakest link, with many routers unable to handle gaming traffic.

-As most know, running an Ethernet cable will bypass WiFi and is the best connection, but in some homes, the router is too far away, and using WiFi is the only option.
+As most know, running an Ethernet cable will bypass WiFi and is the best for a gaming internet connection, but in some homes, the router is too far away, and using WiFi is the only option.

 If this solves the problem, but it comes back again later, the PlayStation likely has an internal hardware malfunction or software error.

-5GHz is much faster than 2.4GHz but does not transmit data as well as the new 5GHz band.
+5GHz is much faster than 2.4GHz but it does not transmit data as well as the older 2.4GHz band.

-It is well known that data travels much father using lower frequencies, which is why 2.4GHz was originally the main WiFi band.
+It is well known that data travels much farther using lower frequencies, which is why 2.4GHz was originally the main WiFi band.